ywwg/art-guidelines/temple_grant_application.md

 ### Application Submission Details

 ### Art Grant Contract Details
 #### Something about setting up the temple by the last work weekend.
+(All projects must be completed by Thursday of the event.)

 ### Ticket Registration Details
 #### Am I required to register for a ticket?